Parasoft Jtest Extension for Microsoft Azure DevOps

 installDir: 'opt/parasoft/jtest'

-Defining the Scope of Analysis
+Defining the Scope for Analysis

 You can configure the dataJson parameter to provide the path to a JSON file that defines the scope of analysis.
 Parasoft Jtest User Guide for details.